dev-human/dev-human/source/_posts/2014-05-06-dev-almighty.md

 Naturally, you need knowledge.
 But you can get all necessary technical knowledge for free on the Internet!
 If you want to be a developer, it will be just a matter of time and patience.
 And practice.
 Can you imagine this being possible for other generations before you?
-Even today, if you compare programming with any other activities, I strongly believe that we have much more resources available for free on the Internet than other professionals.
+Even today, if you compare programming with any other activities, I strongly believe that we have much more resources available for free on the Internet than any other professionals.
 Easy to study, easy to practice.
 Of course it should be like this, since **we** build the Internet.

 In fact, programming is not comparable with any other profession / activity, if you think about it.
 Where else do you create things only from your ideas?
 You might think about a